Your copy brings your vision to shine.

 COPYWRITING AND WEBSITE JOURNEY DESIGN

-As contrary to editing and proofreading, copywriting relates to crafting words for something from scratch, it means that a clear brief and a compelling, strategic purpose for the copy output are essential.
-I should also add that my copywriting combines writing copy and designing content and user journeys particularly for the web and websites.
+As contrary to editing and proofreading, copywriting relates to crafting words – or also website content structures and journeys – from scratch, it means that a clear brief and a compelling, strategic purpose for the copy output are essential.
 The process usually includes:

 - Clarifying the strategic core of a piece of work (what it is about, who it is for, what it is to achieve and why, etc).